Makentoshe/officetv-internships-raspberrypi/README.md

 ### Main1

-The main goal is to the write a function that finds a possible alphabet for the lexicographically sorted strings.
+The main task is to the write a function that finds a possible alphabet for the lexicographically sorted strings.

 ### Main 2

-The main goal is to refactor a function with the given regex.
+The main task is to refactor a function with the given regex.

 ## Requirements